 Instructor Information: Cristina Leal

-Office Hours: Online office hours Mondays 1p-2p on Gmail Chat (cristinalealgdl) and Yahoo Messenger (cristinalealgdl)
+Office Hours: Online office hours Tuesdays 1p-2p on Gmail Chat (cristinalealgdl) and Yahoo Messenger (cristinalealgdl)

 Be prepared to spend at 12-15 hours per week interacting with following the course materials.